Prince-Philip/Terraform_VPC/README.md

 This guide explores how AWS Virtual Private Clouds can be created using Terraform Tool.

+Infrastructure as Code (IaC) is a key part of a balanced cloud breakfast.
+And when it comes to IaC tools, Terraform is one of the top tools out there.
 We use Terraform to build an AWS VPC along with private/public Subnet and Network Gateway's for the VPC.
 We will be making a VPC with 6 Subnets: 3 Private Subnets and 3 Public Subnets, 1 NAT Gateways, 1 Internet Gateway, and 2 Route Tables.
 We will also be creating a bastion host server , a webserver and a database server.